 Overlapping Toes

-There are many causes of overlapping toes including genetics, arthritis, bunions, and muscle imbalances in the feet such as those relating to gait.
+There are many causes of overlapping toes including genetics, arthritis, bunions, and muscle imbalances in the feet.
 Overlapping toes can occur in any of the toes and can cause corns, callus, blisters and other irritations if they are not accommodated for.

 In both flexible and rigid overlapping toes, shoes with a high, broad toe box (toe area) are generally recommended to help prevent corns and calluses.